Home Compare MTX.DE vs RHM.DE

 MTU Aero Engines vs Rheinmetall: Which Stock Looks Stronger in 2026?

-MTU Aero Engines leads structurally, with valuation as the clearest single gap between the two profiles.
-Rheinmetall still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with MTU Aero Engines carrying a narrow edge on growth.
+Rheinmetall still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — MTU Aero Engines holds the more constructive position.
 That puts structure and market broadly in agreement — MTU Aero Engines's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the DAX 40 universe, making them directly comparable.